harisqazi1/ansible/README.md

 The initial steps are for a user who wants to have the user account not have sudo access, and instead give sudo access to another user as a safety precaution.

-For better security follow the following when Installind Debian:
+For better security follow the following when Installing Debian:

 - Set username to `user` to make it generic
 - Set password to a 3+ word passphrase